 focus and a retailing legacy

-Resurs was founded by retailers for retailers.
-Its business model is therefore based on retailing experience.
-The founders of Resurs realised the benefits of retail finance solutions and flexible payment for increasing customer purchasing power and consumption, attracting customers to stores or e-commerce and strengthening customer loyalty.
-Today Resurs is a leader in the growing Nordic consumer credit market, with approximately 5.9 million customers in its customer database.
-There are important synergies between the three business segments, and the customer database serves as a hub generating significant opportunities for cross-selling offerings such as credit cards, consumer loans and insurance products.
+Today Resurs is a leader in the growing Nordic consumer credit market.
+Resurs was founded by retailers for retailers, and its business model is therefore based on retailing experience.
+The founders of Resurs realised the benefits of retail finance solutions and flexible payment for increasing customer purchasing power and consumption, attracting customers to both physical and online stores and strengthening customer loyalty.
+There are important synergies among the three business segments, generating significant opportunities to use cost-effective processes for cross-selling such as credit cards, consumer loans and insurance products with the approximately six million customers in the customer database as a hub.
 Based on its successful business model, Resurs continues to run an operation that will continue in the future to exhibit strong profitable growth, a growing base of retail finance partners, new products, growing cross-selling and strategic acquisitions.